Data Acquisition

 Exclusion from Inventory

-It is possible to exclude certain devices from a scan scope by running an Exclude from Inventory definitoin along with another definition (attention: this only applies to Asset Inventory definitions).
-To do this, they can either be started together using multi-selection or combined in a job.
+It is possible to exclude certain devices from a scan scope by running an Exclude from Inventory definition along with another definition (attention: this only applies to Asset Inventory definitions).
+To do this, they must be started together using multi-selection or combined in a job.

 Info